neo4j/neo4j-graphrag-python/docs/source/user_guide_pipeline.rst

 Connecting Components within a Pipeline
 ***************************************

-The final goal of creating components is to be able to compose them to create complex pipeline for a given purpose, for instance to build a Knowledge Graph from text data.
+The ultimate aim of creating components is to assemble them into a complex pipeline for a specific purpose, such as building a Knowledge Graph from text data.

-Here is how to create a simple pipeline (explanations below):
+Here's how to create a simple pipeline (detailed explanations follow):

 .. code:: python